starlinglab/authenticated-attributes/docs/lib.md

 <a name="dbAddRelation"></a>

-## dbAddRelation(db, id, childOrParent, verb, relationCid)
+## dbAddRelation(db, id, childOrParent, relationType, relationCid)
 Add a relation to the database according to our relationship schema.

-If the given key and/or verb doesn't exist it will be created.
+If the given key and/or relationType doesn't exist it will be created.

 Duplicate CIDs in the array are allowed.